potamides/DeTikZify/examples/tikzero/README.md

 # Examples
-The examples in this directory are specific to training TikZero adapters.
+The examples in this directory are specific to training Ti*k*Zero adapters.
 Each script has a command line interface and information about available options can be found by invoking them with the `--help` flag.